Skip to content

 • Personal global settings

-This hierarchy ensures teams can establish shared standards while still allowing individuals to customize their experience.
+This hierarchy ensures teams can establish shared standards while still allowing individual customization.

-• Memory files (CODEBUDDY.md): Contains instructions and context that CodeBuddy loads at startup
+• Memory files (CODEBUDDY.md): Contain instructions and context that CodeBuddy loads at startup

 • Settings files (JSON): Configure permissions, environment variables, and tool behavior

-• Slash commands: Custom commands that can be invoked during sessions using /command-name
+• Slash commands: Custom commands callable via /command-name during sessions

 • MCP servers: Extend CodeBuddy Code with additional tools and integrations

-• Inheritance: Settings are merged, with more specific settings adding to or overriding broader settings
+• Inheritance: Settings are merged; more specific settings add to or override broader ones

 Excluding Sensitive Files

-To prevent CodeBuddy Code from accessing files containing sensitive information (such as API keys, secrets, environment files), use the permissions.deny setting in your .codebuddy/settings.json file:
+To prevent CodeBuddy Code from accessing files containing sensitive information (such as API keys, secrets, environment files), use the permissions.deny setting in .codebuddy/settings.json:

 json